mienxiu/mienxiu.github.io/_posts/2022-02-05-processes.md

 ---
 ## Definition
 A process is an instance of an executing program.
-It is also referred to as a "task" or "job.
+It is also referred to as a "task" or "job".

 ![process](/assets/images/9-processes0.png)